kimjisub/video-skipper/README.md

 # video-skipper

-`video-skipper` is a tool that analyzes audio signals to automatically recognize and cut audio-free sections and edit videos.
+`video-skipper` is an open-source tool that analyzes audio signals to automatically recognize and cut audio-free sections, hence editing videos.
+This tool is powered by [FFmpeg](https://www.ffmpeg.org/).
+It's ideal for individuals who want to cut out silent portions in a video seamlessly.

 ## System Requirements